Cold and heat adaptations in humans: Cold

 The Inuit have more blood flowing into their extremities, and at a hotter temperature, than people living in warmer climates.
 A 1960 study on the Alacaluf Indians shows that they have a resting metabolic rate 150 to 200 percent higher than the white controls used.
 The Sami do not have an increase in metabolic rate when sleeping, unlike non-acclimated people.
 Aboriginal Australians undergo a similar process, where the body cools but the metabolic rate does not increase.

 Heat

 Humans and their evolutionary predecessors in Central Africa have been living in similar tropical climates for millions of years, which means that they have similar thermoregulatory systems.

 A study done on the Bantus of South Africa showed that Bantus have a lower sweat rate than that of acclimated and nonacclimated white people.
-A similar study done on Aboriginal Australians produced similar results, with Aboriginals having a much lower sweat rate than white people.
+A similar study done on Aboriginal Australians produced similar results, with Indigenous Australians having a much lower sweat rate than Caucasians.